aed3/poke-sim/DESIGN_SPEC.md

 - A list of [moves](#move) for that [Pokemon](#pokemon)
 - A list of foes to that [Pokemon](#pokemon)
 #### Output:
-- List of [analyze effect results](#analyze-effect-result) for each move containing the multiplier the effect will have on that move when used on each of the foes
+- List of [Analyze Effect Results](#analyze-effect-result) for each move containing the multiplier the effect will have on that move when used on each of the foes
 #### Options (Either set globally or for each simulation):
 - Whether to consider the multiplier even if the effect is already active (i.e. Rain will return a 1x multiplier instead of 1.5x multiplier for Surf if this option is true and it's already raining)
 #### Pseudo Code